Israel restores tax transfers to Palestinian Authority

-JERUSALEM Israel said on Monday it would restart regular monthly tax transfers to the Palestinian Authority, restoring vital funding days after U.S. President Barack Obama called for confidence-building steps towards peace.
+JERUSALEM Israel said on Monday it would restart regular monthly tax transfers to the Palestinian Authority, restoring vital funding days after U.S. President Barack Obama called for confidence-building steps toward peace.

-The decision followed the announcement by the United States on Friday that it would deliver $500 million (329.4 million pounds) in annual aid to the Palestinians, almost half of which had been withheld by the U.S. Congress in response to the Palestinians' bid for statehood at the United Nations.

-The American and Israeli pledges come on the heels of Obama's three-day visit to the region last week when he called for a resumption of peace talks that have been stalled since 2010 and the creation of a viable Palestinian state.

-Israel began withholding the transfers - about $100 million in tax revenues it collects each month on behalf of the Authority - in November after President Mahmoud Abbas succeeded in gaining de facto U.N. recognition of Palestinian statehood.
+Israel began withholding the money - about $100 million (65.8 million pounds) in tax revenues it collects each month on behalf of the Authority - in November after President Mahmoud Abbas secured de facto U.N. recognition of Palestinian statehood.

 The cut-off was a blow to Abbas who urgently needed the cash to pay public sector salaries at a time of growing financial strain.
 Officials had warned of possible unrest in the Israeli-occupied West Bank if wage arrears were not covered.